"If you had been banished to the Dandaka vans, then so have I.

-There was stillness in nature.
-Stillness so strong and deep that even Rama shuddered with fear and anger to destroy the silence with his deadly weapons.
+There was a piercing quietness everywhere.
+The stillness was so strong and deep that even Rama shuddered with fear and anger to destroy the silence with his deadly weapons.

 Lakshman, a devoted brother, accused himself of the entire incident not able to apologize or soothe Rama.
-Lakshman thought he failed in his responsibility and how would he face the mothers of the royal palace for forgiveness.
-He had left the kingdom to serve his brother during the years of exile and not to be the reason for this mishappenings.
+Lakshman though he failed in his responsibility and how would he face the mothers of the royal palace for forgiveness.
+He had left the kingdom to serve his brother during the years of exile and not to be the reason for these mishappenings.

 ‘Who had the courage to swallow his love?
 Where are you my wife, I will tear the chest of the earth to find you?
 Give me a hint, Seeta.
 Who dared to touch the wife of Shri Ram?”

 Lakshmana consoled his brother and recited him the Vedic thought, “Enthusiasm has great strength.
 There is no greater strength than enthusiasm.
 There is nothing which is not attainable in this world for the enthusiastic”

 With these words from his brother, Lord Ram once again started the search with the new spirit and fresh vigor.

 “Who?” his volcanic voice stretched to reach the top of Mount Kailas where Shiva and Sati lived in the dense snowy mountaintops.